adioshun/gitBook_DeepDrive/paper2016-squeezedet.md

 - Activation and parameter dimensions are also annotated.
 ```

-Assume that the input feature map is of size
+- Assume that the input feature map is of size (Wf , Hf , Chf ),
-(Wf , Hf , Chf ), Wf is the width of the feature map, Hf
+	- Wf is the width of the feature map,
-is the height, and Chf is the number of input channels to
+	- Hf is the height,
-the detection layer.
-Denote ConvDet’s filter width as Fw
+	- Chf is the number of input channels to the detection layer.

-and height as Fh.
+- Denote ConvDet’s filter width as Fw and height as Fh.
 With proper padding/striding strategy,
 the output of ConvDet keeps the same spatial dimension as
 the feature map.
 To compute K × (4 + 1 + C) outputs for
 each reference grid, the number of parameters required by